-In the next 14 days average maximum daily temperatures will be 14° which is too cold for sunbathing.
-The average water temperature will be 14° which is cold for swimming, a full wet suit is required to spend any length of time in the sea.
-There will be 5 days of very light rain with an average of 0.4mm rain on those days.
-Average cloud cover will be 34%.
+In the next 14 days average maximum daily temperatures will be 5° which is too cold for sunbathing.
+The average water temperature will be 4° which is extremely cold and not suitable for swimming.
+Taking a dip at this temperature would risk hypothermia.
+There will be 9 days of light rain with an average of 2.6mm rain on those days.
+Average cloud cover will be 60%.

 Newfoundland, located on the eastern coast of Canada, is known for its rugged beauty and stunning coastline.
 With numerous beaches, islands, and beach areas to explore, visitors can enjoy a variety of activities such as swimming, hiking, and wildlife viewing.
 The climate in Newfoundland is characterized by cold winters and cool summers, with temperatures ranging from -6°C (21°F) in the winter to 16°C (61°F) in the summer.
 The best time for a beach holiday in Newfoundland depends on your preferred activities and weather preferences.